All Episodes

 He was crazy, dude.

-Fuck and he would drive me to the ball.
+And he would drive me to school.

 He would drive me to school.

-He's dead, though.
+He's dead, though, that guy.

 Yeah.

-I mean, I was a little kid, they didn't tell me till I was an adult.
+They didn't tell me until I was an adult.

-I don't I feel bad for everybody in that.
+I don't, I feel bad for everybody in that.

 Right.